AlanaBF/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game

 Game of Rock, Paper, Scissors using JavaScript.
-After psuedo coding the game, the task was to build a rock-paper-scissors game using only JavaScript working collaboratively with two other people.
+After psuedo coding the game, the task was to build a rock-paper-scissors game using only JavaScript.

 **Rules for rock-paper-scissors**